UUID v4Generator

 What Is a UUID?

 A UUID stands for Universally Unique Identifier.
-It is a 128-bit label used to uniquely identify information in computer systems globally.
-Unlike sequential integers, UUIDs can be generated independently by distributed systems without requiring a central database or coordination mechanism to guarantee uniqueness.
+It is a 128-bit label used to uniquely identify information globally without central coordination.

 UUID Format Explained